-Name, e-mail address
+Name, E-Mail address

-Private address, company address, postal address
+Private address, company address, postal address, telephone numbers

-Attended training courses, committee meetings, and other events
+Attended training courses, events and committee meetings

-IT usage data (IP address, visited websites, date and time of connection)
+IT usage data (IP-address, visited websites, date and time of connection)

 b) Where does this data come from?

-You yourself inform us about these data when you register to use our services
+You yourself inform us about these data, when you register to use our services

 If you have signed up for our information brochures

-In some cases we also receive your contact data from external co-operation partners or from publicly accessible directories
+In some cases we also receive your contact data from external cooperation partners or from publicly accessible directories

 c) What do we use this data for and what is the legal basis for this?